lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

 This would simply not do.
 I wasn’t defining anything, I was writing a shell script in the most cumbersome way possible.

-Then, I remembered my initial train of thoughts and started to search for a way to have Docker Compose work on CoreOS[^podman].
-That is when I discovered Quadlet, whose [initial repository does a good job justifying][why-quadlet][^archived].
+Then, I remembered my initial train of thought and started to search for a way to have Docker Compose work on CoreOS[^podman].
+That is when I discovered Quadlet, whose [initial repository does a good job justifying its existence][why-quadlet][^archived].
 In particular,

 > With quadlet, you describe how to run a container in a format that is very
 > similar to regular systemd config files.
 From these actual systemd